 If you thought Arnab quitting his home channel was the news of the month, you could not be more wrong.
-In these tense times, it is not just U.S. that gets all the drama and action.
-Indian government has come up with its own bag of surprise (or, maybe, shocks).
-The country got a bolt from the blue when the Prime Minister announced last night that Rs.
+In these tense times, it is not the just U.S. that gets all the drama and action.
+The Indian government has come up with its own bag of surprise (or, maybe, shocks).
+The country got a bolt from the blue when Prime Minister Narendra Modi announced last night that Rs.
 1000 and Rs.
-500 notes will not be considered a legal tender after midnight.
+500 notes will not be considered legal tender after midnight.
 This step was said to be taken to combat corruption, fake currency and black money.

-Mr. Modi announced in his speech that people holding these notes have a 50 days time period, from November 10 to December 30, to deposit these notes in their bank or the post office accounts.
+Mr Modi announced in his speech that people holding these notes have a 50 days time period, from November 10, 2016, to December 30, 2016, to deposit these notes in their bank or the post office accounts.
 Any legal amount will be exchanged.
 Banks and post offices will have additional counters and extra working hours for the purpose of this exchange.
-If not this, after 31st December, you can approach authorized exchange centers and exchange these notes, ID proof being a prerequisite.
+If not this, after December 31, 2016, you can approach authorized exchange centres and exchange these notes, ID proof being a prerequisite.

-RBI also released a specimen of the new Rs.
-500 and Rs.
-2000 notes, to be released by February.
+RBI also released a specimen of the new INR 500 and INR 2000 notes, to be released by February.

 Government hospitals and pharmacies at these hospitals, International Airports and petrol pumps will continue accepting these notes.

 People who possess Rs.500 or Rs.
-1000 currency notes after December 30 can exchange it at Reserve Bank of India by providing a declaration.
+1000 currency notes after December 30, 2016, can exchange it at the Reserve Bank of India by providing a declaration.
 This is till March 31, 2017.

 It has been argued that this is a very bold step by the government to combat financial terrorism that has engulfed the nation.